+On the other hand, to prove Theorem \ref{t29}, we do not need Theorem 4.1 of \cite{Ka} and Proposition 2 of \cite{MD}.
+Theorem 4.1 of \cite{Ka} classifies 4-dimensional compact Hamiltonian $S^1$-spaces by their associated multigraphs, up to equivariant symplectomorphism.
+Proposition 2 of \cite{MD} proves that a symplectic circle action on a 4-dimensional compact symplectic manifold is Hamiltonian if and only if there is a fixed point.

+Therefore, we have extended all the results that we need to prove Theorem \ref{t29} from the symplectic case to the almost complex case.

-We shall give a brief proof of Theorem \ref{t212}.
-To prove Theorem \ref{t212}, we use induction on the dimension of the manifold $M$.
+We shall give a brief outline of the proof of Theorem \ref{t29}.
+To prove Theorem \ref{t29}, we use induction on the dimension of the manifold $M$.
 The key idea is to get restrictions on the weights at the three fixed points.
-We prove that if $\dim M>4$, then the restrictions cannot be satisfied, which means that such a manifold $M$ cannot exist.
+We prove that if $\dim M>4$, then the weights at the fixed points cannot satisfy all the restrictions, which means that such a manifold $M$ cannot exist.